d-rec/drec-origin/docs/dev_docs/functional-requirements.md

     6. commissioning date.

-2.2.
 Add Devices

 **In this page, developers can add devices by filling the following fields in the form:**

-2.2.1.
 Project Name

-    ·     Here the developer can enter the name of the project from which the device belongs to.
+- Here the developer can enter the name of the project from which the device belongs to.

-2.2.2.
 External I.D (*)

-    ·     It should be unique for each device.
+- It should be unique for each device.
 This is the ID that the developer uses internally to refer to the device.
 Does not need to be universally unique, as the platform will generate it's on UUID

-2.2.3.
 Select country code (*)

-    ·     Here the developer can choose the country code of the device from the drop-down menu of the list of countries.
+- Here the developer can choose the country code of the device from the drop-down menu of the list of countries.

-2.2.4.
 Commissioning date (*)

-    ·     Here, the developer must enter the date from which the device is operational.
+- Here, the developer must enter the date from which the device is operational.

-    ·     commissioning date should be equal to or before onboarding date.
+- commissioning date should be equal to or before onboarding date.

-2.2.5.
 Capacity (*)

-    ·     Here, the developer should enter the capacity of the device in kW.
+- Here, the developer should enter the capacity of the device in kW.

-2.2.6.
 Off taker

-    ·     Here, the developer can choose the off taker of the power produced from the device from the drop-down menu, which will contain following options:
+- Here, the developer can choose the off taker of the power produced from the device from the drop-down menu, which will contain following options:

-        2.2.6.1.
     School

-        2.2.6.2.
     Health facility.

-        2.2.6.3.
     Residential.

-        2.2.6.4.
     Commercial

-        2.2.6.5.
     Industrial

-        2.2.6.6.
     Public sector

-        2.2.6.7.
     Agriculture.

-2.2.7.
 Fuel code (*)

-·       Here the developer can select fuel code from the following options in the drop-down menu:
+- Here the developer can select fuel code from the following options in the drop-down menu:
-        2.2.7.1.
     Solar

-        2.2.7.2.
     Co-fired with fossil: solar thermal concentrations. (removed)

-·       Only solar is available for now.
+- Only solar is available for now.

-2.2.8.
 Device type code (*)

-·       Here, the developer can select the type of device that they are registering from the drop-down menu:
+- Here, the developer can select the type of device that they are registering from the drop-down menu:

-        2.2.8.1.
     PV ground mounted.

-        2.2.8.2.
     PV roof mounted (single installation).

-        2.2.8.3.
     PV floating

-        2.2.8.4.
     PV aggregated.

-        2.2.8.5.
     Solar thermal concentration.

-2.2.9.
 Impact story

-·       Here, the developers can write the impact they are creating with their projects.
+- Here, the developers can write the impact they are creating with their projects.

-2.2.10.
-Device description
+Device description:

-·       Here, the device description can be chosen from the drop-down menu, which will contain following types:
+- Here, the device description can be chosen from the drop-down menu, which will contain following types:

-        2.2.10.1.
     Solar lanterns.

-        2.2.10.2.
     Solar home systems.

-        2.2.10.3.
     Mini grid

-        2.2.10.4.
     Rooftop solar.

-        2.2.10.5.
     Ground mount solar.

-2.2.11.
 SDG benefits:

-·       Here, the developers can choose from drop down menu, which SDG benefits they are providing through their projects. a developer can select as many additional UN SDGs as can be justified:
+- Here, the developers can choose from drop down menu, which SDG benefits they are providing through their projects. a developer can select as many additional UN SDGs as can be justified:

          SDG 1- No poverty